The 5-WHY tool is used to find specific and systemic root causes

 of the fish skeleton.

 This exercise should be done with those familiar and unfamiliar with the problem, 5-10 people.
-Those involved will present the most accurate review of the problem and those unfamiliar may have fresh perspectives for resolution.
+Those involved will present the most accurate review of the problem and those unfamiliar may have fresh perspectives and unbiased input.

 As the team leader the goal is to PREVENT the problem from ever happening again and pursuit with this mentality until it is not economical or practical.
 Everyone must have it in their mind to implement actions to absolutely prevent the root cause from happening.